 Electronic supplementary material

-Additional file 1: .
+Additional file 1: Video clip showing the dynamic segmentation of the left ventricle.
 [MPEG2 video: addfile1.mpg] (left) preprocessed image with atrioventricular barrier; (center) watershed segmentation; (right) estimated contour.
 Note the automatic positioning of the atrioventricular barrier, which dynamically tracks the mitral valve.
 This 2D-echo sequence was classified as of average image quality by a specialist.
 (MPG 904 KB)

 Authors’ original submitted files for images